peterkershawnz/moorings-nz/README.md

 - Auckland
 - Marlbourgh

-All mooring data is going to be stored in MongoDB and a Postgres database with the PostGIS extension.
-This will allow me to test the relational and non-relational databases side by side.
+All mooring data is going to be stored in a Postgres database with the PostGIS extension.

 Nextjs will be used for the front-end and Mapbox to display the moorings on a map.